edgeimpulse/expert-projects/fire-detection-with-arduino-and-tinyml.md

 ## Model Training

-After sucessfully extracting the features from the DSP block, it's time to train the machine learning model.
+After successfully extracting the features from the DSP block, it's time to train the machine learning model.

 Here are our Neural Network settings and architecture, which work very well for our data.